kevinnilson/WebComponents4Kids/polymer.md

 The **Polymer** library is designed to make it easier and faster for developers to create great, reusable components for the modern web.

-**Polymer** builds on top of the upcoming web components technologies, which don't yet ship in all browsers.

-Not all browsers support these standards yet, so the [web components polyfill library](http://webcomponents.org/polyfills/) fills the gaps, implementing the APIs in JavaScript.
+**Polymer** builds on top of the upcoming web components technologies.
+Not all browsers support these standards yet, so the [web components **polyfill** library](http://webcomponents.org/polyfills/) fills the gaps, implementing the APIs in JavaScript.

 The Polymer library.
 Provides a declarative syntax that makes it simpler to define custom elements.
 And it adds features like templating, two-way data binding and property observation to help you build powerful, reusable elements with less code.